 Welcome to my work

 Hi, I'm Joshua Kyan Aalampour, a 24-year-old classical composer.
 Outside of music, I spend a lot of my time studying.
 I think there's so much beauty in the world, and I want to understand as much of it as I can while I'm here.
-This is where I keep my original papers and projects.
-I still have a lot to learn.
+This is where I keep my original papers, projects, and other work.

 Recent Activity